When US President Donald Trump was first elected, there was a sense of optimism in the mining sector.

 All of that said, there are limits to what Trump will be able to do for mining companies.
 As Kaiser pointed out, no matter what policies he rolls back or what new regulations he puts in place, local interests will remain a major factor.
 What’s more, slow permitting timelines and delays remain an issue.
 “We have yet to see a change in the speed in which stuff gets approved,” he said.

-Relatedly, Adrian Day of Adrian Day Asset Management pointed out, “certainly the president has already begun to ease restrictions on mining on federal land … we’ve seen the Keystone pipeline approved.”
+Relatedly, Adrian Day of Adrian Day Asset Management has noted, “certainly the president has already begun to ease restrictions on mining on federal land … we’ve seen the Keystone pipeline approved.”
 However, “it’s only part of the equation,” with state and local permitting being additional hurdles.

 So is Trump really helping American mining companies?
-While it’s clear that he’s instigated some positive changes in sentiment, it will likely be awhile before measurable differences in the US operating environment become apparent.
+While it’s clear that he’s instigated some positive changes in sentiment, approving projects, and scaling back environmental protections, it will likely be awhile before measurable differences in the US operating environment become apparent.
 As Day said, “[Trump is] definitely a positive, it’ll work through over time.”

 Don’t forget to follow us @INN_Resource for real-time news updates!